hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 author: hao
 ---

 I think many people coming into Haskell are daunted by how many choices they have to make.
 Here are good default choices to make.
 I've noted wherever the answer is still up in the air.
 Most things are!
 Many problems in the Haskell world have good, but not great, solutions.
-A common tension is between power and usability.
+A common tension is between power and usability; type specificity and inference; brains and heart.
 You could be the person who writes the next great abstraction.
 I believe in you.

 ## Setting up a Haskell environment on OS X